Advanced search

 6. Contents of the pack and other information

-1. What Gabapentin is and what it is used for
+1. What Gabapentin Thame is and what it is used for

 You must talk to a doctor if you do not feel better or if you feel worse.

 • Various forms of epilepsy (seizures that are initially limited to certain parts of the brain, whether the seizure spreads to other parts of the brain or not).
-Your doctor will prescribe Gabapentin for you to help treat your epilepsy when your current treatment is not fully controlling your condition.
-You should take Gabapentin in addition to your current treatment unless told otherwise.
-Gabapentin can also be used on its own to treat adults and children over 12 years of age.
+The doctor treating you or your child 6 years of age and older will prescribe Gabapentin Thame for you to help treat your epilepsy when your current treatment is not fully controlling your condition.
+You or your child 6 years of age and older should take Gabapentin Thame in addition to your current treatment unless told otherwise.
+Gabapentin Thame can also be used on its own to treat adults and children over 12 years of age.

 • Peripheral neuropathic pain (long-lasting pain caused by damage to the nerves).
 A variety of different diseases can cause peripheral neuropathic pain (primarily occurring in the legs and/or arms), such as diabetes or shingles.
 Pain sensations may be described as hot, burning, throbbing, shooting, stabbing, sharp, cramping, aching, tingling, numbness, pins and needles etc.